Trubador/Trubador/README.md

 - My site Cloudcostify.app is the first solution for Pulumi cost estimation and is on page 1 on Google for the keyword "pulumi cost estimation"
 - I run my own software solutions in Azure
-- I advocate for true serverless services in Azure: https://twitter.com/AzureFunctions/status/1565832712136818688
+- I advocate for true serverless services in Azure
-- I have posted more than 25 posts on Azure Q/A forum https://learn.microsoft.com/en-us/users/casperrubaek/qna) and Azure feedback forum
+- I have posted more than 20 posts on the Azure Q/A forum and Azure feedback forum
-- I don't drink ☕ contrary to most IT professionals.
+- I don't drink ☕ contrary to most IT professionals

 ## 🔧 Skills ##

 - Azure
 - C#
-- Python
-- Javascript/Typescript
 - K6 load testing
 - Kubernetes KEDA
+- Kubernetes
 - Pulumi
 - Postman
 - Rest API
-- Windows development
 - Webscraping and Apify Crawlee
 - Enterprise networking
-- Vue
 - And much more

 ## 💬 Ask me about ##